tchitchek-lab/CellVizR/README.md

 ## 3.2 Visualisation of statistical analysis

-### 3.2.1 Volcano plot of statistical analysis (plotVolcanoPlot)
+### 3.2.1 Volcano plot of statistical analysis (plotVolcano)

-The `plotVolcanoPlot` function shows the clusters whose number of associated cells is statistically different between two biological conditions and/or timepoints.
+The `plotVolcano` function shows the clusters whose number of associated cells is statistically different between two biological conditions and/or timepoints.

 For each cluster, the p-value (indicated by -log10(p-value)) is represented on the Y-axis and the cell abundance fold-change (indicated